Settling on settlement day when buying

 - When this is completed, your lawyer or conveyancer will tell you the sale has gone through and you can collect the keys from the seller’s lawyer or conveyancer or from the agent.

-- The seller’s lawyer or conveyancer will release documents to your lawyer or conveyancer who will arrange for the transfer of ownership and to have your details and the details of your bank or lending company recorded on the certificate of title.
+- The seller’s lawyer or conveyancer will release documents to your lawyer or conveyancer who will arrange for the transfer of ownership and to have your details and the details of your bank or lending company recorded on the record of title.

 Property settlement is like a chain, and any broken links in the chain may delay the keys being released to you.
 If you are selling a home on the same day or if the seller is purchasing another home, the chain is longer, and this may also cause delays.